-Additionally, there are a few ways in which customers can reduce the amount of fees they pay.
-If customers choose to pay trading fees with Binance’s native token, BNB, the fees will be reduced by 25%.
-The second way in which fees can be reduced is by referring friends to Binance.
-If a user pays fees with BNB and refers a friend, the most they will end up paying in trading fees is 0.06% for each trade.
+Additionally, there are a few ways in which customers can reduce the number of fees they pay when they sell/buy crypto.
+If customers pay trading fees with Binance’s native token, B.N.B., the fees will be reduced by 25%.
+The second-way fees can be reduced by referring friends to Binance.
+If a user pays fees with B.N.B. and refers a friend, the most they will end up paying in trading fees is 0.06% for each trade.
 That is one of the best deals in all of crypto.

-The good news for U.S. customers is that Binance.US does offer the same low trading fees that its parent company, Binance, does.
-The only slight difference is that the US exchange offers 10 VIP levels whereas the international platform only has 9 VIP levels.
+The good news for U.S. customers is that Binance.US does offer the same low trading fees that Binance does.
+The only slight difference is that the U.S. exchange offers 10 V.I.P. levels, whereas the international platform only has 9 V.I.P. levels.
 However, for almost all traders, that won’t make a difference.

 Source: Binance.US Fees

-Binance.US users will also be able to take advantage of the same discount opportunities available on Binance.
-The referral bonuses as well as the discount for holding BNB are available.
-As a reminder, Binance’s fees are the lowest in the industry even before factoring in the discounts.
+Binance.US users will also take advantage of the same discount opportunities available on Binance.
+The referral bonuses, as well as the discount for holding B.N.B., are available.
+As a reminder, Binance’s fees are the lowest in the industry, even before factoring in the discounts.

 Binance has grown into the world’s largest cryptocurrency exchange.
-During the month of May, Binance had spot trading volume of approximately $1.5 trillion, which was a 63% increase from April.
+During May, Binance had a spot trading volume of approximately $1.5 trillion, a 63% increase from April.
 As you can see in the image below, the volume traded on Binance is significantly higher than its closest competitors, Huobi and Okex.

 But what about now?
-Well, Binance.US certainly doesn’t have the same level of liquidity that Binance does.
+Binance.US certainly doesn’t have the same level of liquidity as Binance.
 If we look at the top traded pair on each exchange over the last 24 hours, BTC/USDT for Binance, and BTC/USD for Binance.US, the volumes are as follows:

-Binance may be the top choice for crypto traders across the world but it appears regulators are getting fed up.
-On June 27, 2021, the Financial Conduct Authority (the U.K.’s financial watchdog), banned Binance Markets Ltd., an affiliate of Binance, from operating in the United Kingdom.
-As countries around the world continue to take steps toward further regulating cryptocurrency, Binance may have to make some hard choices.
+Binance may be the top choice for cryptocurrency traders across the world, but it appears regulators are getting fed up.
+On June 27, 2021, the Financial Conduct Authority (the U.K.’s financial watchdog) banned Binance Markets Ltd, an affiliate of Binance, from operating in the United Kingdom.
+As countries worldwide continue to take steps toward further regulating cryptocurrency, Binance may have to make some hard choices.